zephyrproject-rtos/zephyr/doc/develop/languages/cpp/index.rst

 is supported by Zephyr, and the features and their availability documented here assume the use of the Zephyr SDK.

+The default C++ standard level (i.e. the language enforced by the compiler flags passed) for Zephyr apps is C++11.
+Other standards are available via kconfig choice, for example :kconfig:option:`CONFIG_STD_CPP98`.
+The oldest standard supported and tested in Zephyr is C++98.

 When compiling a source file, the build system selects the C++ compiler based on the suffix (extension) of the files.
 Files identified with either a **cpp** or a **cxx** suffix are compiled using the C++ compiler.
 For example,